Her Campus Logo Her Campus Logo

 Photo by Parisa Taghizadeh / Warner Bros

-Arianna is a first-year journalism major at the University of Georgia.
+Arianna Flynn is a first-year journalism major at the University of Georgia.
 At HerCampus, Arianna aspires to share her experiences and cover pop culture while infusing her signature humor into the stories she tells.
 Arianna also dreams of writing her own stories, becoming either a novelist or screenwriter in the future.
-Currently, Arianna is a recruit at Athens' own Red & Black newspaper.
-She hopes to work for the Eat and Drink desk and share her love of food with the world.
+Currently, Arianna is a contributor at Athens' own Red & Black newspaper.
+She works for the Eat and Drink desk and hopes to share her love of food with the world.
 When Arianna isn’t writing like she’s running out of time, often with one of her two cats on her lap, she enjoys listening to music, making playlists, watching movies, traveling, grabbing iced coffee or boba tea downtown, exploring the outdoors or spending time with her friends.